johndjameson/johndjameson.com/source/blog/typographic-units-in-css.md

 Ex units
 --------

 In typographic terms, x-height is determined by the height of a typeface's lowercase letters.
 This is often measured by the letter x, which doesn't have any ascenders or descenders.
-The relationship between a typeface's font size and x-height can tell you a lot about the typeface's proportions with only a couple measurements.
+The relationship between a typeface's font size and x-height can tell you a lot about the typeface's proportions with only a couple of measurements.

 `Ex` units get their value from the x-height of the _font context_ they're computed in, which is determined by two things: font family and font size.
 In other words, they're equal to the x-height of a specific font family at a specific font size.